Ibar Highway assassination attempt: Reaction

 Initially reported in Sunday bulletins as a traffic accident with four casualties, it soon became clear that there was much more to the crash.
 The very next day, on Monday, Drašković himself called it a "clear attempt on my life".
 He accused the authorities of 'state terrorism'.

 Other political factors in Serbia at the time also reacted on the same day.
 The opposition coalition Alliance for Changes (SZP) called on the Serbian police authorities to "investigate every single detail of the crash".
 Speaking as a SZP representative, Democratic Party president Zoran Đinđić said that the traffic accident near Lazarevac looked suspicious.
 He also relayed his expectation about the authorities "providing an immediate and convincing explanation of the event because if that doesn't happen, there will be suspicions that something abnormal occurred".
 Democratic Party of Serbia (DSS) vice president Milorad Jovanović said that "it's too early to discuss the reasons for this tragedy since the police didn't yet provide all the information".
 The release by the New Democracy political party was the strongest: it clearly referred to the event as an "assassination attempt on Drašković" and strongly condemned it.

-On Tuesday, 5 October, Veselin Bošković was buried at Topčider cemetery in Belgrade.
+On 5 October, Veselin Bošković was buried at Topčider cemetery in Belgrade.
 Many opposition leaders came to the funeral, however no one from the ruling coalition showed up.
 Eulogizing his brother-in-law, Drašković gave an impassioned speech:

-On the following day, Wednesday, 6 October, Zvonko Osmajlić, Vučko Rakočević, and Dragan Vušurović were being laid to rest at the same cemetery, and Drašković delivered another impassioned eulogy:
+On the following day on 6 October, Zvonko Osmajlić, Vučko Rakočević, and Dragan Vušurović were being laid to rest at the same cemetery, and Drašković delivered another impassioned eulogy: